LucaZampieri/hopsuisse.github.io/lausanne.md

 permalink: /lausanne/
 ---

-This page focuses on a statistical analysis done on data from *Lausanne Marathon 2016*.
+This page focuses on the statistical analysis done on data from *Lausanne Marathon 2016*.

 The data used was parsed from this [Datasport page](https://services.datasport.com/2016/lauf/lamara/).